18F/accessibility/pages/hiddencontent.md

  - Hidden Labels
  - Error Details
 - Provide Context to page elements
-- Add aditional instructions for navigation
+- Add additional instructions for navigation

 We can also use CSS to visually hide and Screen reader hide content.